-Trezor is a hardware bitcoin wallet that functions as a USB dongle, allowing users to safely access their cryptocurrency even on insecure computers.
-It operates on a Zero Trust approach, which advocates for multiple layers of security to minimize the ways it can be compromised by a third party.
-Calling itself the “bitcoin safe,” Trezor includes key security features:
+TREZOR is a hardware bitcoin wallet that functions as a USB dongle, allowing users to safely access their cryptocurrency even on insecure computers.
+It operates on a Zero Trust approach, which advocates for multiple layers of security to minimise the ways it can be compromised by a third party.
+Calling itself the “Bitcoin safe,” TREZOR includes key security features:

 - Single-purpose device.
 A bitcoin wallet only, there are no apps or downloads available for the hardware that could potentially compromise security.

 - Limited attack surface.
 TREZOR limits its communication with other devices.
 It has no batteries, cameras for scanning, Bluetooth or Wi-Fi.
 When the USB device isn’t connected, it’s turned off.